Aiven-Labs/terraform-policy-tutorial/README.md

 }
 ```

 Let's analyze this file.
 Crab Inc. uses PostgreSQL for their relational database, Redis for caching, OpenSearch for search and analytics, and Kafka as the central message bus.
 Therefore, `resource_types` field limits the use of these four resources only.
-Crab Inc. allows developers to deploy only in the Montreal, Canada region and `dev_env_required_cloud` field takes care of that requirement.
+Crab Inc. allows developers to deploy only in the Montreal, Canada region and `dev_env_cloud_prefix` field takes care of that requirement.
 Similarly, production deployments are allowed at any one of Aiven's supported AWS cloud regions in the USA East coast which `prod_env_cloud_prefix` field takes care of.

 Execute the following command from the main directory to find out if OPA would allow the Terraform deployment to go through: